TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 .. attention::

-   The examples below reference class files located in :file:`fileadmin/` - this is no longer the recommended best practice as it does not cause the class files to be loaded or even be loadable by Composer.
+   The property `includeLibs` has been removed in TYPO3 8.0.
+In earlier versions the userFunc classes were sometimes stored in :file:`fileadmin/` - this is no longer possible out of the box and not recommended.

    For the best result you should *always*, without exception, place your class files in an extension, define composer class loading for this extension and add this extension as a dependency of your project.
 Then, your classes will load without issues when you refer to them by their class name.

-   The examples below will work though - except that the classes will fail to load unless manually included or manually added to composer autoload of the root composer.json.

 Example 1
 ---------